Marcos Baghdatis: 2010: Return to top 20

-2011: Quiet but solid season
+2011: Solid season

 Baghdatis started the 2011 season by competing in the Brisbane International, losing in the quarterfinal to defending champion and second-seeded American Andy Roddick in two sets.
 He made it to the third round of the Australian Open, before retiring midway through the fourth set against Jürgen Melzer due to a finger injury.
 Baghdatis had a very quiet summer on the ATP tour, his most noticeable appearance was at the Wimbledon Championships where he was the 32nd seed and gave eventual winner Novak Djokovic a tough test in the third round, losing in four sets, during a point in the match Djokovic was unable to keep his cool on the Centre Court and at the end of losing a long rally repeatedly hit the grass court with his racket.
 As the match progressed, Baghdatis received a rapturous support from the home crowd, to the point where they were screaming every point he won.

 Just before the US Series, Baghdatis teamed up with British coach Miles Maclagan.
 Baghdatis found some form in the Kuala Lumpur, where he was runner up to a determined Janko Tipsarević.
 In Tokyo, Baghdatis lost narrowly to Andy Murray in three sets.
 After the match Murray commented kindly that, "I think he played very well.
 At the end of the third set, we were both playing good tennis, but in the first two he was the better player.
 Marcos is a very, very good player.
 He might not have played his best tennis so far this year, but he has been close to the top 10 before.
 He has a lot of talent, a big serve and has many ways to hurt you on the court."